oracle-devrel/technology-engineering/manageability-and-operations/operations-advisory/README.md

 # Operations Advisory

 The Operations Advisory provides critical guidance to Customers on how to define their operations.
-Operations Excellence Advisory 'Approach Workshop' advises on best practices and their benefits from Oracle based on previous experiences and is meant to identify  an outline for Day-2 optimal operations, based on  priorities and requirements for DR, Integrations, O&M also in the following scenarios: Hybrid, Multi-cloud, DRCC.
-Where needed, Automation advice is also included.
+Operations Excellence Advisory 'Approach Workshop' advises on best practices and their benefits from Oracle based on previous experiences and is meant to identify  an outline for Day-2 onwards optimal operations, based on  priorities and requirements for DR, Integrations, O&M also in the following scenarios: Hybrid, Multi-cloud, DRCC.
+Automation advice is also included.

 # Public Assets